Asakusa

-Play as Malo in a pixel art RPG: arrive at Haneda, talk to locals, read your first kana, unlock quests and progress toward JLPT N5/N4 through a real adventure.
+Play as Malo in a pixel art RPG: arrive at Haneda, talk to locals, read your first kana, explore Shin-Okubo, Shinjuku, Asakusa and Ueno, and progress toward JLPT N5/N4 through a real adventure.

 Gameplay video